 Watching Spider Monkeys

 There were spider monkeys hanging out at feedings station near the restaurant, but that’s not the only place we saw these acrobatic critters.
 There is a small zoo on the property and we could have spent hours watching two young spider monkeys dash around their playground.
 They were adorable, frisky, and charismatic.
 They shared their habitat with two javalinas, a raccoon, and a coati (or coatimundi).
 The monkeys would scamper up the javalinas using them as steps and the raccoon chased the monkeys.
 They also have a crocodile, huge boa constrictor, and a few other animals.

 What to Bring

-You can drive directly to Aktun Chen if you have a car.
+You can drive directly to Aktun Chen if you rent a car in Mexico.
 Otherwise take a collectivo or taxi to the park entrance directly across from Aventuras Akumal and use the free shuttle to travel the three kilometers to park reception.

 Every day from 9:30 am to 5:30 pm

 The park is a choose your own adventure experience.
 You pay for each activity separately and do the parts you are most interested in.
 There are combo prices and prices for some activities in conjunction with off site tours.

 For the three activities we did: Adults- $119, Kids- $85 (20% off when you buy the combo package online.)